ArtsaRound Scholarship

 The pre-collegiate scholarship is for a Pickaway County student in grades 8-11 to obtain supplemental professional art instruction to stimulate talented students to deepen their artistic skills beyond what they may be able to do in school.

 The scholarship is to advance the student’s talent by receiving supplemental professional instruction through classes or workshops approved by the ArtsaRound Scholarship Committee (such as Columbus College of Art & Design Saturday Morning Art Class and/or Creative Summer Workshops).
-The 2026 scholarship will include up to $450 for classes or workshops for 2026.
+The 2026 scholarship will include up to $450 for classes or workshops in 2026.
 These funds will be distributed directly to the sponsor of the class/workshop. ***In addition: The scholarship winner will also receive a $100 gift card to Blick Art Materials.***

-APPLICATION
+APPLICATION PROCESS:

 ArtsaRound Scholarship for Graduating Seniors